 Exploration Academy increases positive post-school outcomes for young adults ages 18 to 25.
 Applicants must have completed a high school program or St. Michael School’s Upper School.
 The objective is to assist students with their transition to employment/volunteer opportunities and independent living within their local communities.
 Student driven opportunities are provided through career exploration, targeted job coaching, continued growth of self-determination skills, and optional HiSET exam preparation.

-Exploration Academy will use a Work/Study approach in conjunction with Community-Based Training.
-Students will apply their Apprenticeship training in on- or off-campus settings where their skills are needed.
-The work/study cycle will enable students to strengthen their skills as they encounter real-world scenarios and/or challenges at work sites.
+Exploration Academy utilizes a Work/Study approach in conjunction with Community-Based Training.
+Students apply their Apprenticeship training in on- or off-campus settings where their skills are needed.
+The work/study cycle enables students to strengthen their skills as they encounter real-world scenarios and/or challenges at work sites.
 Community-Based Training will be a key practice throughout work/study, enabling St. Michael’s Job Coaches to provide on-site instruction to help students successfully apply their skills.
 Community-Based Training is a critical practice as students with special educational needs often require assistance with Generalization Skills—the ability to complete a task, perform an activity, or display a behavior across various settings, with different people, and at different times, thereby increasing their abilities, independence, and self-confidence.

 St. Michael Exploration Academy students will use Peer Mentoring throughout training in both on- and off-campus settings.
 More experienced students will provide practical training assistance for novice students participating in Apprenticeships, while offering support, encouragement, and sharing their own experiences.
 Click here for more information.